Black Mountain Ski Area: 20th century

+21st century

 In mid-October 2023, the Fichera family of the ski area advised that it would not open for the 2023–24 season, stating: “Due to circumstances beyond our control, including soaring energy costs, unpredictable weather, extreme staffing shortages throughout the region, and many other challenges, we have made the very difficult decision to cease operations.”
 Days later, management announced that an agreement had been reached with an external company that would allow the mountain to operate for the 2023–24 season, and find a buyer.

 In October 2024, the CEO of Entabeni Systems and managing director of Indy Pass, Erik Mogensen, announced that his company would take over ownership of the ski area.
-In November 2024, the Black Mountain Cooperative was officially established to lead the resort's transition to community ownership, with the intention of transitioning the ski area to a community co-op by the 2025-26 season.

-Following the acquisition, improvements were made to the snowmaking system and point-of-sale infrastructure, and the mid-mountain Alpine Cabin was renovated to provide a European-style après-ski experience.

-Due to an increase in season pass holders during the 2024-25 season, Black Mountain remained operational through early April 2025 and announced plans to extend its season into May for the first time in its history.

-Ownership and Governance

-Black Mountain was privately owned throughout most of its history, including decades under the Whitney family and subsequent local operators.
-In October 2024, Entabeni Systems acquired the resort and announced plans to transition it to a community-owned model.
 The company’s approach was inspired by cooperatively owned ski areas such as Mad River Glen in Vermont.

+In November 2024, the Black Mountain Cooperative was officially established to lead the resort's transition to community ownership, with the intention of transitioning the ski area to a community co-op by the 2025–26 season.
 The cooperative began the process of filing for an exemption with the U.S. Securities and Exchange Commission (SEC) to permit public offering of shares.
-The goal is to raise $5 million to purchase the resort’s real estate and invest in long-term improvements.

-The cooperative structure allows season pass holders and members of the public to become stakeholders in the resort’s operations and governance.
-As of early 2025, share offerings are expected to begin by the end of the year, with priority given to 2024–25 season pass holders.
+The stated goal was to raise $5 million to purchase the resort’s real estate and invest in long-term improvements.
+The cooperative structure was intended to allow season pass holders and members of the public to become stakeholders in the resort’s operations and governance.
+As of early 2025, share offerings were expected to begin by the end of the year, with priority given to 2024–25 season pass holders.

+Following the acquisition, improvements were made to the snowmaking system and point-of-sale infrastructure, and the mid-mountain Alpine Cabin was renovated to provide a European-style après-ski experience.
+Due to an increase in season pass holders during the 2024–25 season, Black Mountain remained operational through early April 2025 and announced plans to extend its season into May for the first time in its history.

+In March 2026, plans for the cooperative were halted, as the resort was purchased by general manager Erik Mogensen, who announced intentions to use Black Mountain as "a laboratory for solving the challenges facing independent ski areas."
+In an open letter published on the resort's website, Mogensen wrote, "Entabeni Systems and Indy Ski Pass will exit our Colorado headquarters.
+We will move all operations to New Hampshire and the Mount Washington Valley.
+We will be the long-term custodian and again 100% owner of Black Mountain."